Nika Soon-Shiong

 Nika Soon-Shiong (born February 26, 1993) is an American politician and activist who served as a Public Safety Commissioner of West Hollywood from 2021 to 2022.
-She is the founder and Executive Director of the Fund for Guaranteed Income and was also part of the Compton Pledge and Long Beach Pledge guaranteed income programs.
-She is on the board of the Committee to Protect Journalists (CPJ).
+She is the founder and executive director of the Fund for Guaranteed Income and was also part of the Compton Pledge and Long Beach Pledge guaranteed income programs.
+She was on the board of the Committee to Protect Journalists (CPJ) from June 2021 to June 2026.
 Soon-Shiong is the publisher of Drop Site News.

 Early life and career

 Soon-Shiong was born on February 26, 1993, to Patrick Soon-Shiong and Michele B. Chan; she has a brother.
 She graduated from Marymount High School in 2011, where she participated in Model United Nations.

-In 2015, Soon-Shiong graduated Phi Beta Kappa from Stanford University with a bachelor's in international relations and a minor in creative writing.
-In 2016, she graduated with a Master's in African studies.
+In 2015, Soon-Shiong graduated Phi Beta Kappa from Stanford University with a B.A. in international relations and a minor in creative writing.
+In 2016, she graduated with an M.A. in African studies from Stanford.
 She led a "photovoice" project on youth unemployment in Nyanga, Cape Town, and Gaborone.
-She interned for TeachAids.
-She also interned for two summers for the Los Angeles Times a few years before her father purchased the newspaper.
+She also interned for TeachAids, and interned for two summers for the Los Angeles Times a few years before her father purchased the newspaper.

-In 2019, Soon-Shiong became a PhD candidate at the University of Oxford.
-In 2024, she graduated from the University of Oxford with a PhD in Economics and Industrial Development.
+In 2019, Soon-Shiong became a doctoral candidate at the University of Oxford.
+In 2024, she graduated from Oxford with a D.Phil. in economics and industrial development.